 Grade Grade Title and General Outcomes Linkages and Sequencing Seven Canada: Origins, Histories and Movement of People 7.1 Toward Confederation 7.2 Following Confederation: Canadian Expansions Grade 7 provides a comprehensive examination of Canadian history preceding and following Confederation.
-The concept of intercultural contact is introduced through an examination of migration and immigration.
-Grade 7 forms the foundation for the continued dialogue on citizenship and identity in Canada.
+The concept of intercultura contact is introduced through an examination of migration and immigration.
+Grade 7 forms the foundation for the continued dialogue of citizenship and identity in Canada.
 Eight Historical Worldviews Examined 8.1 From Isolation to Adaptation: Japan 8.2 Origins of a Western Worldview: Renaissance Europe 8.3 Worldviews in Conflict: The Spanish and the Aztecs Grade 8 expands on the concept of intercultural contact and continues to develop historical thinking skills through an examination of past societies in different parts of the world.
-Nine Canada: Opportunities and Challenges 9.1 Issues for Canadians: Governance and Rights 9.2 Issues for Canadians: Economic Systems in Canada and the United States Grade 9 focuses on citizenship, identity and quality of life and how they are impacted by political and legislative processes in Canada.
-The role of economic systems in Canada and the United States will also be examined.
+Nine Canada: Opportunities and Challenges 9.1 Issues for Canadians: Governance and Rights 9.2 Issues for Canadians: Economic Systems in Canada and the United States Grade 9 focuses on citizenship, identity an quality of life and how they are impacted b political and legislative processes in Canada The role of economic systems in Canada an the United States will also be examined.

-Grade Course Titles Linkages and Sequencing Ten 10-1 Perspectives on Globalization 10-2 Living in a Globalizing World Grade 10 explores the origins of globalization, the implications of economic globalization and the impact of globalization internationally on lands, cultures, human rights and quality of life.
-Eleven 20-1 Perspectives on Nationalism 20-2 Understandings of Nationalism These are the proposed titles for the Grade 11 and Grade 12 programs of study, currently under development.
-Twelve 30-1 Perspectives on Ideology 30-2 Understandings of Ideologies
+Senior High School Course Titles Linkages and Sequencing 10-1 Perspectives on Globalization10-2 Living in a Globalizing World Grade 10 explores multiple perspectives on the origins of globalization and the local, national and international impacts of globalization on identity, lands, cultures, economies, human rights and quality of life.
+20-1 Perspectives on Nationalism 20-2 Understandings of Nationalism Grade 11 explores the complexities of nationalism in Canadian and international contexts and includes study of the origins of nationalism and the influence of nationalism on regional, international and global relations.
+30-1 Perspectives on Ideology 30-2 Understandings of Ideologies Grade 12 explores the origins and complexities of ideologies.
+Students will investigate, analyze and evaluate government policies and actions and develop individual and collective responses to contemporary local, national and global issues.